Fraud-Detection-and-Defense/lego-docs/README.md

 #### Description

 SAD is a semi-supervised machine learning mdoel for detecting Sybil users in Gitcoin grants rounds.
+At the moment it will be awkward for individual users to implement the SAD mdoel as it is computationally expensive and requires some non-trivial cloud resources that are currently configured and managed by Github data scientists.
+As the protocol matures, the model will be made increasingly accessible via web-apps and/or containers.

 #### Data

+The SAD model uses Gitcoion and Gitcoin Passport data.
+For more information pelase visit the [SAD model Github](https://github.com/Fraud-Detection-and-Defense/SAD).

 #### Code